abdullahsherazi/Basic-React-Native-App-With-Firebase-Login-Signup/README.md

 # Pixel Perfect Design

 It is a basic react-native app.
-In wich react-native-firebase module is integrated, login and signup functionality has been added into it.
-An
+In which react-native-firebase module has been integrated, login and signup functionality has been added into it.